GIScience/climate-action-hiwalk/README.md

 ### Git

-The CA team will then fork this repository for you and you will get full access to the fork.
-You can then clone the fork and work on it as in any other git project.
-For the record, this is the forking process:
+The CA team will fork **this** repository for you and you will get full access to the fork.
+You can then `git clone` the fork and work on it as in any other git project.
- - create a new repository under the [operator contributions group](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/operator-contributions)
- - in the plugin-blueprint (**this**) repository run `git remote add {your-operator-name} {your-new-url}`
- - and `git push -u {your-operator-name} -f`.
-Now the new operator repository is ready to go.

-You can simply `git clone` that new repository.
-Create a new branch by running `git checkout -b my_new_operator`.
+Create a new branch by running `git checkout -b <my_new_operator_name>`.
 After you have finished your implementation, you can create a merge request to the `main` branch that can be reviewed by the CA team.
 Yet we highly encourage you to create smaller intermediate MRs for review.

 ### Python Environment